 College of Natural & Agricultural Sciences

-If you wish to take more than one programming class, you must choose CS 010A.
-This is because CS 010A is a prerequisite for pretty much all other CS courses and you can't take both CS 009P and CS 010A.
+If you wish to take upper-divison computer science classes, we recommend you choose CS 010A.
+This is because CS 010A is a prerequisite for pretty much all other CS courses and all upper-division CS courses are taught in C++.
+If you start in CS 009A, you will need to take CS 009B and then an additional 2-unit course (CS 009C) that will teach you C++.
 If you are having trouble making a decision, ask your faculty research mentor, if you have one, your faculty academic advisor, or feel free to ask prof. Long.
 We can help you make the best choice for your interests.

 Let us help you with your search